-You are hereHome › College of Arts, Social Sciences & Humanities (CASSH) › Division of Anthropology and Archaeology › Marten, Meredith › Medical humanitarianism Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
+You are hereHome › College of Arts, Social Sciences & Humanities (CASSH) › Department of Anthropology › Marten, Meredith › Medical humanitarianism Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
 Abramowitz, S., Marten, M., & Panter-Brick, C. (2015).
 Medical humanitarianism: Anthropologists speak out on policy and practice, 1-23. doi:10.1111/maq.12139 Download PDF Medical humanitarianism Details Type Academic Journal Article Title Medical humanitarianism: Anthropologists speak out on policy and practice Contributor(s) Abramowitz, Sharon (author)Marten, Meredith (author)Panter-Brick, Catherine (author) ISSN 0745-5194 Start Page 1 End Page 23 Date 2015 DOI 10.1111/maq.12139 Use/Reproduction 2014 by the American Anthropological Association Abstract In recent years, anthropologists have become increasingly present in medical humanitarian situations as scholars, consultants, and humanitarian practitioners and have acquired insight into medical humanitarian policy and practice.
 In 2012, we implemented a poll on anthropology, health, and humanitarian practice in which 75 anthropologists discussed their experiences in medical humanitarianism.
 Our goal was to move beyond the existing anarchy of individual voices in anthropological writing and gain an aggregate view of the perspective of anthropologists working in medical humanitarian contexts.
 Responses lead to six inductively derived thematic priorities.
 The findings illustrate how anthropologists perceive medical humanitarian practice; which aspects of medical humanitarianism should be seen as priorities for anthropological research; and how anthropologists use ethnography in humanitarian contexts.